MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Common/overview.md

 ---
-title: Overview of Common - Common Data Model | Microsoft Docs
+title: overview of Common - Common Data Model | Microsoft Docs
-description: Common is a folder that contains standard entities related to the Common Data Model.
+description: Common is a folder, which contains the standard entities related to the Common Data Model.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe